IntersectMBO/plutus-apps/doc/plutus/explanations/pab.rst

 Wallet
 ~~~~~~

-A Cardano wallet is required for balancing and signing transactions (and optionnaly submitting transactions).
+A Cardano wallet is required for balancing and signing transactions (and optionally submitting transactions).
 Balancing means taking a partial transaction and adding inputs and outputs to make the transaction valid.

 Take `Marlowe <https://play.marlowe-finance.io/doc/marlowe/tutorials/introducing-marlowe.html>`_ as an example.